Manuel de Zumaya

 Manuel de Zumaya or Manuel de Sumaya (c.
-1678 - 21 December 1755) was perhaps the most famous Mexican composer of the colonial period of New Spain.
-His music was the culmination of the Baroque style in the New World.
-He was the first person in the western hemisphere to compose an Italian-texted opera, entitled Partenope (now lost).
-Similar to Antonio Vivaldi, Zumaya was also a life-long, active Roman Catholic priest.
+1678 – December 21, 1755) was perhaps the most famous Mexican composer of the colonial period in New Spain.
+His music represented the pinnacle of the Baroque in the New World.
+He holds the distinction of being the first person in the Western Hemisphere to compose an Italian-texted opera, entitled Partenope (now lost).
+Similar to Antonio Vivaldi, Zumaya was also a lifelong, active Roman Catholic priest.